UBC-MDS/exploratory-data-viz/chapters/en/slides/module3/module3_01.md

 marks are overlapping with each other.

-When it becomes hard to tell individual observations apart, we say that a plot become “saturated” or “overplotted”.
+When it becomes hard to tell individual observations apart, we say that a plot becomes “saturated” or “overplotted”.
 We will talk more about this concept in the next module.

 ---

-## Thinner marks avoids saturation
+## Thinner marks avoid saturation

 ``` python
 alt.Chart(movies[:50]).mark_tick().encode(